A Delicious and Easy Recipe

 - Rub the fillet with calamansi juice, salt, pepper and MSG.

-- Before frying, dip in beaten eggs and roll in bread crumbs.
+- Before frying, coat with cornstarch then dip in beaten eggs and roll in bread crumbs.

 - Deep fry in a medium heat until golden brown.
 Set aside.

-- Add in onion, garlic, cucumber(optional), tomato(optional), pineapple juice, vinegar, soy sauce, and margarine.
+- Add in onion, garlic, cucumber, tomato, bell pepper, pineapple juice, vinegar, soy sauce, and margarine.

 - Cook over medium heat stirring constantly until the mixture starts to boil.